maarten-pennings/howto/c64usr/readme.md

 ### USR

 The second method allows passing an argument to the routine, and getting a result back.
-We can pass _one_ argument, and we get one result back; both must be floating point).
+We can pass _one_ argument, and we get one result back; both must be floating point.
 That is a bit limited, but for the rest, this function behaves like any BASIC function;
-it can appear in any place where say `SIN` can occur.
+it can appear in any place where, say, `SIN` can occur.

 The following example is a bit contrived, but it shows the possibilities.